dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 The CORS policy is configured in program.cs.

-## Secrets

-Consider secrets to store local data, like connection strings.
-Do not use secrets for sensitive data.

 ## Continuous Integration and Continuous Deployment/Delivery

 Continuous Integration (short.
 CI), Continuous Deployment (short.
 CD).